Direct twisted Galois stratification: Effective quantifier elimination

-\begin{definition} \begin{enumerate} \item An inversive difference field $(k,\varsigma)$ is \emph{primitive recursive}, if (modulo some G\"odel numbering), $k$ is a primitive recursive set and the operations of addition, multiplication, multiplicative inverse, as well as the difference operator $\varsigma$ and its inverse $\varsigma^{-1}$ are primitive recursive functions. \item A primitive recursive field $k$ has a \emph{splitting algorithm} if there is a primitive recursive algorithm for factoring elements of $k[T]$ into irreducible factors. \item A primitive recursive field $k$ has \emph{elimination theory} if every finitely generated (explicitly presented) extension of $k$ has a splitting algorithm.
+\item A primitive recursive field $k$ has a \emph{splitting algorithm} if there is a primitive recursive algorithm for factoring elements of $k[T]$ into irreducible factors. \item A primitive recursive field $k$ has \emph{elimination theory} if every finitely generated (explicitly presented) extension of $k$ has a splitting algorithm.

-\item An inversive difference field $(k,\varsigma)$ is called \emph{effective}, if it is primitive recursive and $k$ is perfect with a splitting algorithm. \end{enumerate} \end{definition} \begin{remark} By \cite[19.2.10]{fried-jarden}, for an effective field $(k,\varsigma)$, the underlying field $k$ has elimination theory and it can serve as a base field for a well-behaved and well-understood \emph{effective/constructive algebraic geometry}.
-Since the operations in $\vadir_{(k,\varsigma)}$ reduce to classical operations on algebraic varieties over $k$, we automatically obtain a rich framework for \emph{effective direct difference algebraic geometry}. \end{remark}
+\item A field $k$ is called \emph{effective}, if it is primitive recursive and $k$ is perfect with a splitting algorithm.